Branch-and-Bound Solves Random Binary IPs in Polytime: Branch-and-bound and good integer solutions

-Finally, if $N_1$ is a descendant of $N_2$, then letting $f$ be the index where $N_2$ is branched on we see that due to the branching now $x^{(1)}$ is integral at coordinate $j$ and hence $j \notin J$; but since the branching occurred at a fractional coordinate of $x^{(2)}$ this again gives $x^{(2)} \notin C_J(x)$.
-This concludes the proof. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:good}] From Lemmas \ref{lem:counting_with_intsolns} and \ref{lem:no_repeated_hulls} we see that the number of nodes in $\mathcal{T}$ that are branched on (i.e., internal nodes of $\mathcal{T}$) is upper bounded by the number of pairs $(x, J) \in G \times {[n] \choose \le m}$.
-Since the total number of nodes in a binary tree is at most twice the number of its internal nodes plus 1, we see that $\mathcal{T}$ has at most $2 |G| {n \choose \le m} + 1$ nodes, giving the desired bound. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:good}] Combining Lemma \ref{lem:counting_with_intsolns} and Lemma \ref{lem:no_repeated_hulls}, we see that the number of internal nodes of $\mathcal{T}$ (i.e. $|\mathcal{N}|$) is upper bounded by $|G| \cdot n$.
+Since the total number of nodes in a binary tree is at most twice the number of its internal nodes plus 1, we see that $\mathcal{T}$ has at most $2 |G| n + 1$ nodes, giving the desired bound. \end{proof}

 We spend the remainder of this paper obtaining an upper bound of the form $n^{O(m)}$ for the number of good solutions~\eqref{eq:good}, which will then prove Theorem \ref{thm:main}.